proteanblank/kodeWeave/README.md

 -------------

  - Make code editor more responsive for mobile devices
- - Incorporate desktop exports for Android (along with export as zip)
+ - Incorporate export as zip

 Development
 -------------